What is DMP in marketing?

-Things change fast in marketing.
-Just 50 years ago, there was a lack of detailed, in-depth consumer data.
-Today, marketers complain about the opposite: There is a staggering amount of data, and brands have no idea how to deal use it.
+Just 50 years ago, the marketers complained about the lack of detailed, in-depth customer data, in 2018 they complain about the opposite: There is a staggering amount of online behavioral data, and brands have no idea how to deal with it.

-The No. 1 problem is there is a shortage of efficiently trained quantitative analysts, data scientists and technologists.
-Secondly, there are few courses or university programs in data science that train and promote young talents in the field.
-Finally, a lack of communication within a company’s departments, fragmented infrastructure and information silos lead to trapped data.
+The #1 problem is that there is a shortage of efficiently trained quantitative analysts, data scientists who can develop a marketing strategy.
+Secondly, there are few courses or university programs in data science that train young talents in this area.
+Finally, a lack of communication within a company’s departments, fragmented infrastructure, and information silos lead to trapped audience data.

 What Is a Data Management Platform?

-A data management platform (DMP) is a powerful, centralized data warehouse that brings together information from all advertising channels, platforms and touchpoints.
-The idea behind DMPs is to help marketers aggregate diverse kinds of data coming from a variety of sources under one roof and gain a 360-degree view of their consumers.
+A (DMP) data management platform definition includes centralized customer data warehouse that brings together information from all advertising channels, platforms, and touchpoints.
+The idea behind DMPs is to help marketers aggregate diverse kinds of audience data coming from a variety of sources under one roof and gain a 360-degree view of their consumers.

-With the help of DMPs, advertisers store essential customer data, tap into new audience segments and extract knowledge to target prospective audiences, optimize media buying processes, and create ads that resonate with the public.
+With the help of DMPs, advertisers store essential data about existing customers, tap into new audience segments, and extract knowledge to target prospective audiences, optimize media buying processes, and create ads that resonate with the public.

-DMPs are seamlessly integrated with demand-side platforms (DSPs), supply-side platforms (SSPs) and ad exchanges to give publishers and media buyers complete control over ad distribution and audience definition.
-This means that if you have a data management platform, it’s better to use it in compliance with other ad tech solutions so your data is activated right away (read more additional information about the dots of the programmatic ecosystem).
+DMPs are seamlessly integrated with demand-side platforms (DSPs), supply-side platforms (SSPs), and ad exchanges to give publishers and media buyers complete control over ad distribution and audience definition.
+This means that if you have a data management platform, it’s better to use it integrated with other DMP ad tech solutions so your data is activated the right away (read more additional information about the dots of the programmatic ecosystem).

 How Does a Data Management Platform Work?

-Data management platforms collect essential customer data, such as demographic and geographic attributes, cookie IDs, mobile identifiers, history of online behavior, user interests, and more.
-Data is gathered from multiple online and offline first-party sources: websites, mobile apps, social media platforms, CRM, web analytic tools, and even TV.
-Additionally, DMPs import third-party data that can extend and enrich the outlook.
+Data management platforms collect essential customer data, such as demographic and geographic attributes, cookie IDs, mobile app identifiers, history of online behavior, user interests, and more.
+Audience data is gathered from multiple online and offline first-party sources: websites, mobile apps, social media platforms, CRM, web analytics tools, and even TV.
+Additionally, DMP ad tech platforms import third-party data that can extend and enrich the outlook.

 When the first and the third-party data data is assembled, DPMs start to process it.
 The data is then sorted into segments and prioritized.
-DMPs structure data hierarchically, classifying it according to predefined parameters and form explicit audience catalogs.
+DMPs structure data hierarchically, classifying it according to predefined parameters and form explicit audience segments catalog.

 Once the raw data is cleared of errors and inaccuracies and carefully segmented into taxonomies, it can be interpreted.
-DMPs analyze data about user’s past clicks, downloads, preferences and engagement rates.
+DMPs analyze data about user’s past clicks, downloads, preferences, and engagement.
 A DMP records how users interact with an ad creative and evaluate which offers they respond to more positively.
 This information is highly important for strategic optimization of your ad campaigns.

 When DMPs find correlation and causation between variables, they output meaningful patterns that are ready to be used.
-Data is then transferred directly to DSPs, SSPs, ad networks, portals, trading desks and ad exchanges.
+DMP data is then transferred directly to DSPs, SSPs, ad networks, portals, trading desks, and ad exchanges.
 After data is used in real life, DMPs collect response data and check the performance again.
-This is a constant loop of filtering, distilling and refining data to determine the best customer for your brand.
+This is a constant loop of filtering, distilling and refining big data arrays to determine the best customer for your brand.

 Who Uses Data Management Platforms?